Dynamical-Intelligence-Group/Koopman-with-control-for-RL-model-behavior/README.md

 To compare multiple differently trained RL models, open the ```KoopmanTaskRLPlotting.ipynb``` notebook.
 This generates plots for all specified models and training epochs.

+## Acknowledgements

+We thank Dr. Jordan Garrett for assistance with developing the code for running and analyzing the RL models.

 <img src="https://github.com/Dynamical-Intelligence-Group/Koopman-with-control-for-RL-model-behavior/blob/main/results/CartPole-v1-summary-results.png" alt="Alt Text" height = "400" width = "900">